Volunteer

 Perks:

 You will experience the joy and satisfaction of making kids' day.
 Volunteering for EPSEF is a great way to honor your company's commitment to community service.
-Snacks and beverages will be provided to all judges and volunteers.
-An on-site bakery/restaurant with THE BEST Pepperoni Rolls is also available.
+Snacks, beverages, and pizza will be provided to all judges and volunteers.
+An on-site bakery/restaurant is also available.

 Ready to Volunteer?